Harvard Business Review, 3 August 2012

 Whether you are a competitive player in the global business, or want to ensure that your products and services are accessed by a diverse community, localisation is an essential component of every linguistic assignment.
 It makes your product more attractive and can help you reach your audience better.
 It demonstrates that you care enough to research your intended markets’ cultural setting and adapt the message to suit your customers’ preferences.

-To ensure that your product is effective in reaching your international audience, we work with a team of highly experienced translators, IT specialists and in-country linguists and can provide cross-cultural feedback, market scoping and culturally appropriate insight.
+To ensure that your product is effective in reaching your international audience, we are a language services company who works with a team of highly experienced translators, IT specialists and in-country linguists and can provide cross-cultural feedback, market scoping and culturally appropriate insight.
 Talking to us will save you time, money and frustration before you embark on that global expansion project.